 This is my personal fave!
 My sister calls and wants to have my children over to play with her kids and even offers to let them spend the night!
 WOOHOO!
 Hey honey, let’s go out tonight!
 Yes!
 I know my sister, and I know her kids and feel comfortable having them all together.
 After all, we were raised with the same values!

 Annoyance Factor= Why doesn’t she do this more often?! (love my sisters!)

-The other dilemma you may run into with play dates is, what if you like your child’s friend, but can’t stay their parent, or maybe the parent doesn’t like you or YOUR child?
+The other dilemma you may run into with play dates is, what if you like your child’s friend, but can’t stand their parent, or maybe the parent doesn’t like you OR your child?
 Suddenly they always have an excuse why their kid can’t play with your kid, and you feel like you’ve been rejected for a date instead of your own child.
 What went wrong?
 Was it something I said or my kid said or did?
-Just remember, all is fair in play date land.
-I also find myself not being able to find play dates for both of my older children at the same time.
+Just remember, all is fair in playdate land.
+I also find myself not being able to find playdates for both of my older children at the same time.
 Then I get to hear the other one complain because they ‘have NOTHING to do!’ and there’s ‘NOBODY to play with!’ and of course, it’s in their most annoying, whining voice possible.
-Which makes me almost not want to make play dates for either one unless they BOTH have a play date……*sigh*
+Which makes me almost not want to make playdates for either one unless they BOTH have a play date……*sigh*